joanne-chong/MutualFund_ETF_analysis/README.md

 9. Morningstar risk rating
 10. Fund sector (Technology)

-However, this does not mean that ETF is not a worthy investment alternative.
+In an [academic study of mutual fund performance](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3768753), Random Forest model is useful in exploiting nonlinearities and interactions, which help investors select high-performing funds (positive alpha).
+This is something we could explore in further study to better understand how to use predictive model to identify high-performing funds.

+However based on just our results - we were only able to create a more reliable model for mutual funds.
+This does not indicate that it is a more worthy investment compared to ETF.
 As we saw from the EDA section that ETFs have been able to keep up with market and cost investors a lot less, enabling them to earn more for less.
 Furthermore, ETFs have been gaining traction over the years and will continue to stay.

 ## Limitations
 1. The lack of quality ETF dataset has certainly impacted our EDA and modeling section.
 Fortunately, as ETF gains more traction, there will be more effort to keep record of the data and eventually create a better prediction model.